fenio/pv-mounter/README.md

 In case of already mounted RWO volumes it's a bit more complex:

-* spawns a POD with minimalistic image that contains SSH daemon and will act as jump host or proxy
+* spawns a POD with minimalistic image that contains SSH daemon and will act as proxy to ephemeral container
 * creates ephemeral container within POD that currently mounts volume
 * from that ephemeral container establishes reverse SSH tunnel to to proxy POD
-* creates port-forward to proxy POD to make it locally accessible
+* creates port-forward to proxy POD onto port exposed by tunnel to make it locally accessible
 * mounts volume locally using SSHFS

 See also demo below.